quicwg/ops-drafts/draft-ietf-quic-manageability.md

 observer-to-server RTT components together.
 This measurement necessarily includes any transport and application layer delay at both sides.

-RTT measurements during a flow are are possible by observing the series of the latency spin bit on QUIC packets.
-When a QUIC flow is sending at full rate (i.e., neither application nor flow control limited), the latency spin bit in each direction changes value once per round-trip time (RTT).
+The spin bit experiment, detailed in {{?QUIC-SPIN=I-D.ietf-quic-spin-exp}}, provides an additional method to measure intraflow per-flow RTT.
+When a QUIC flow is sending at full rate (i.e., neither application nor flow control limited), the latency spin bit described in that document changes value once per round-trip time (RTT).
 An on-path observer can observe the time difference between edges in the spin bit signal in a single direction to measure one sample of end-to-end RTT.
 Note that this measurement, as with passive RTT measurement for TCP, includes any transport protocol delay (e.g., delayed sending of acknowledgements) and/or application layer delay (e.g., waiting for a request to complete).
 It therefore provides devices on path a good instantaneous estimate of the RTT as experienced by the application.
 A simple linear smoothing or moving minimum filter can be applied to the stream of RTT information to get a more stable estimate.

-An on-path observer that can see traffic in both directions (from client to server and from server to client) can also use the spin bit to measuregit "upstream" and "downstream" component RTT; i.e, the component of the end-to-end RTT attributable to the paths between the observer and the server and the observer and the client, respectively.
+An on-path observer that can see traffic in both directions (from client to server and from server to client) can also use the spin bit to measure "upstream" and "downstream" component RTT; i.e, the component of the end-to-end RTT attributable to the paths between the observer and the server and the observer and the client, respectively.
 It does this by measuring the